-The City offers variety of artist residencies and gallery programs designed to help artists advance their practices, develop skills and share their talents with local communities and the public.
-The City of Toronto’s Cultural Centres and Galleries are dedicated to engaging and supporting Toronto-based artists from equity-deserving communities.
+The City offers variety of artist residencies, gallery programs and opportunities designed to help artists advance their practices, develop skills and share their talents with local communities and the public.

 All works submitted for consideration must conform to the City of Toronto Human Rights and Anti-Harassment/Discrimination Policy and be suitable for a general audience.